tarikcosovic/GitHero/Commands.md

 git tag myTag : Creates a tag with specified name git tag --list : Lists all tags

+*Git Stash
+Git stash is used to temporarily hide the untracked/unstaged files on a seperate 'stash' so that you can work on other files without having to worry about stagging or commiting the previous files

+git stash : Temporarily Hides untracked/unstaged files git stash list : Lists all stashes

+git stash pop : Removes all stashed files from the stash

 *Special Markers:
 HEAD - points to the last commit of current branch